sjjsy/ofcws/README.md

 Designed to provide a platform for providing basic static information updated casually (interval of a few months) and direct visitors to more up to date sources for more precise and actual information.

+A smarter website will replace this when deemed necessary.
+Do not invest too much time nor energy into this!

 ## Architecture